yunginnanet/prox5/README.md

  - Retrieve validated 4/4a/5 proxies as simple strings for generic use
- - Use one of the dialer functions with any golang code that calls for the Dial or ContextDial interfaces
+ - Use one of the dialer functions with any golang code that calls for a net.Dialer
- - Spin up a SOCKS5 server that will then make rotating use of your validated proxies.
+ - Spin up a SOCKS5 server that will then make rotating use of your validated proxies

 The way you choose to use this lib is yours.
-The API is fairly extensive for you to be able to customize the runtime options without having to do any surgery.
+The API is fairly extensive for you to be able to customize runtime configuration without having to do any surgery.

-  Things like the amount of validation workers that are concurrently operating, various timeouts, and proxy re-use policies. may be tuned in real-time. [please the docs.](https://pkg.go.dev/git.tcp.direct/kayos/Prox5)
+Things like the amount of validation workers that are concurrently operating, timeouts, and proxy re-use policies may be tuned in real-time. [please read the docs.](https://pkg.go.dev/git.tcp.direct/kayos/Prox5)

  ---